Paymentshield/api-docs/source/includes/_quote.md

 There are two main reasons that you might build your integration to submit ['partial' quote requests][partial]:

- 1. If you want to start a quote with a small amount of information, save it, and resume the journey later in our Adviser Hub web frontend.
+ 1. If you want to start a quote with a small amount of information, save it, and update it with more information when available or resume the journey later in our Adviser Hub web frontend.
  2. If you want to capture some information in your application, and transfer right away to our web frontend to complete the quote and buy journey.

 If you send the `IsPartialQuote` parameter with a value of `true` in a [POST Quote request][postquote], then we skip part of the validation logic, so that the request is not refused, but instead returns a response where the `QuoteStatus` is `INPROGRESS`.